 |Virtual Environments||Virtualized environments enable businesses to use one piece of hardware as two or more functionally.
 Think of virtualized environments as the guest user on your personal computer.
 In reality, there’s only one computer.
 But effectively there’s two systems.
 Endpoint security solutions protect these virtual environments.
 Even if they are housed on the same hardware, a compromised virtual environment won’t affect the other environments protected by an endpoint solution.|

-Compare Endpoint Security ServicesIn order to find the endpoint solution right for your company, it’s immensely important to perform a full endpoint security software comparison of the products you’re considering.
+Compare Endpoint Security SolutionsIn order to find the endpoint solution right for your company, it’s immensely important to perform a full endpoint security comparison of the products you’re considering.
 A thoroughly detailed comparison should include how prospective vendors perform on all the features mentioned above.
 Researching all these features for three to five vendors and then organizing them in a way that can be quickly communicated to stakeholders is no small feat.
 Luckily, SelectHub’s analyst team has already evaluated and ranked top endpoint security vendors by how well they fulfill the features listed above.
-See our in-depth comparison report for a summary of each vendor’s capabilities in order to find the best endpoint protection for business.
+See our in-depth comparison report for a summary of each vendor’s capabilities in order to find the best endpoint security software for business.

 Questions to Ask Endpoint Security VendorsAt a certain point in your endpoint security selection, you’re going to want to contact three to five prospective vendors.
 Before you make initial contact, you should have a few questions ready to go.
 This will give you a better idea of which vendor is best suited for your company, as well as clarify any uncertainties you encountered during your research.